qbradq/sharduo/README.md

 ## Outstanding Issues ##

 ### Go-Live Issues ###
-This is a list of known issues that must be resolve before the server may be opened to outside connections.
+This is a list of known issues that must be resolved before the server may be opened to outside connections.

 * Player movement packet throttling